evanwills/wordpress-to-static-site/README.md

 ## What does `getBlogAsStaticHTML.sh` do?

-1. It uses `wget` to scrape the contents of the WordPres version of a given site, and convertes it to statick HTML.
+1. It uses `wget` to scrape the contents of the WordPres version of a given site, and convertes it to static HTML.
 2. It rewrites file names for CSS & JS files scraped by `wget` so that the GET variables appended by WordPress are removed
-3. It rewrites the HTML files to using transforms specified in `fixHTML.sh`
+3. It rewrites the HTML files to using transforms defined in `fixHTML.sh`
 4. Moves the scraped and cleaned HTML files to the public location for the static site.
-5. If you provide an extra CSS file (via `$extraCSS`) and a main (via `$mainCSS`) file the extra CSS file will be concatinated with the main CSS to ensure any missing styles are present on the static verson of the iste.
+5. If you provide an extra CSS file (via `$extraCSS`) and a main (via `$mainCSS`) file, the extra CSS file will be concatinated with the main CSS to ensure any missing styles are present on the static verson of the site.
 6. If (as is currently the case) step three didn't properly recurse through the sub-directories and rewrite the HTML, run `fixAllBlogHTML.sh` on the production directory to ensure that